 Tim is an avid sports fan, especially of all four professional teams from Philadelphia, where he was born and raised, as well as Villanova basketball.
 He has warmed up to embracing the Cubs as his second favorite baseball team.
 Tim enjoys traveling, with a special fondness for road trips and visits to national parks with his wife Ana and four children.

-Aleksandra is Director, North America Customer Excellence Team at ANSYS, Inc. She received PhD in Computational Fluid Dynamics at the University of Erlangen -Nuremberg in Germany.
-She and her husband, Joe, have two children at Roycemore, one in middle school and one in high school.
+Aleksandra is Vice President, North America, Ansys Customer Excellence at ANSYS, Inc. She received a PhD in Computational Fluid Dynamics at the University of Erlangen-Nuremberg in Germany.
+She and her husband, Joe, have two children at Roycemore, one in Middle School and one in the Upper School.